ShanJiang21/shanjiang21.github.io/projects.md

 #### Pending-phd-program

+<iframe src="https://shanj21.shinyapps.io/Pending_PhD_program_2021/" width=900 height=800></iframe>

 The year of 2020 marks a critical turning point in my life, and I believe it also applies to many grad school students.
 Last year around late Nov., I was struggling hard in the Butler library, relying heavily on coffee beans to stay until late night.
 This year I witnessed how an individual's fate can be tweaked and the unintended consequences changed my life.
 Thus, I made this dashboard to update stakeholders up-to-date suspending social science PhD programs in the US, stay tuned, spring will come.

-<iframe src="https://shanj21.shinyapps.io/Pending_PhD_program_2021/" width=1000 height=800></iframe>
+---

 #### Data science jobs outlook (NLP using R)